Takata’s Defective, Cheap & Unsafe Airbags – a Deadly Crisis

 In a 2003 presentation, a propellant expert at TRW, which also made airbags with ammonium nitrate for several years in the early 2000s, outlined what he called “well-known issues” with using the compound, warning of “conditions that stimulate an explosive response.”
 The expert, Harold R. Blomquist, said that explosive response could be triggered by moisture and by temperature swings.

-To make the inflaters safe, TRW had adopted several practices, according to Mr. Blomquist’s presentation and a spokesman at TRW.
+To make the inflators safe, TRW had adopted several practices, according to Mr. Blomquist’s presentation and a spokesman at TRW.
 It freeze-dried its ammonium nitrate to protect it from moisture during the manufacturing process.
-It fitted its inflaters with a pressure release valve to prevent ammonium nitrate from overpressurizing.
-And it used advanced welding to keep the inflaters airtight.
+It fitted its inflators with a pressure release valve to prevent ammonium nitrate from over pressurizing.
+And it used advanced welding to keep the inflators airtight.

 Those safeguards, however, were not cost-effective, and the company phased out its use of ammonium nitrate in 2006.
 (Both Autoliv and TRW now use a propellant based on guanidine nitrate, a compound that is less sensitive to moisture and temperature swings.)